oracle/terraform-provider-oci/website/docs/r/osmanagement_software_source.html.markdown

 ---
-subcategory: "Osmanagement"
+subcategory: "OS Management"
 layout: "oci"
 page_title: "Oracle Cloud Infrastructure: oci_osmanagement_software_source"
 sidebar_current: "docs-oci-resource-osmanagement-software_source"
 description: |-
-  Provides the Software Source resource in Oracle Cloud Infrastructure Osmanagement service
+  Provides the Software Source resource in Oracle Cloud Infrastructure OS Management service
 ---

 # oci_osmanagement_software_source
-This resource provides the Software Source resource in Oracle Cloud Infrastructure Osmanagement service.
+This resource provides the Software Source resource in Oracle Cloud Infrastructure OS Management service.

 Creates a new custom Software Source on the management system.
 This will not contain any packages after it is first created,